Browse by Medical Category

 Assistant in Pathology, Center for Integrated Diagnostics, Massachusetts General HospitalAssistant Professor of Pathology, Harvard Medical School

 Dr. Lennerz is board-certified in Anatomic- and Molecular Genetic Pathology and joined Mass General Department of Pathology and Center for Integrated Diagnostics as a staff pathologist and assistant professor in 2014.
 Dr. Lennerz trained as a pathologist assistant in Berlin Germany (1994) and studied both medicine and molecular medicine at the University Erlangen Germany where he also received his MD, PhD.
 He did his residency training in Anatomic Pathology (2008) and a fellowship in Molecular Genetic Pathology (2009) at Washington University in St. Louis.
 After completion of a two-year gastrointestinal and liver pathology fellowship at Mass General (2011), he led a research group on biomarkers in lymphoma at Ulm University Germany.
-His scientific interests are biomarkers in cancer, digital pathology, and migraine/pain research.
+Dr. Lennerz joined the CID in 2014 and his interests are biomarkers, digital pathology, and financial sustainability of molecular genetic diagnostics.

 Leadership TeamJulie Miller Batten, MLS (ASCP)Clinical Laboratory Supervisor, Center for Integrated Diagnostics